-By moving through compost, soil, and rock layers, the water is filtered by the time it makes its way to these water sources.
+By moving through compost, soil, and rock layers, the water is filtered and cooled by the time it makes its way to these water sources.
 An incredible 40% of rainfall should come from these local water sources, meaning compost can play a HUGE role in promoting rainfall usage in an area.

 #3 Cleaner Oceans

 Since all water eventually makes its way to oceans, compost’s ability to filter water as it penetrates the ground means that the water flowing into the ocean will be cleaner.
 One of the biggest pollutants of the oceans are the acidifying fertilizers and other harsh chemicals used in farming.

 Using compost decreases the water run-off that brings these chemicals into the ocean and diminishes the need to add these artificial fertilizers and chemical pesticides in the first place.

 Unable to penetrate the ground, water swells up on the surface and rushes down to lower elevations, taking the top soil with it and depleting the land in the process.
 Compost acts like a sponge and allows way more water to infiltrate the ground, keeping the topsoil exactly where it belongs…on top! 💪